-I am a PhD candidate in the Department of Political Science at Stanford University, specializing in comparative politics.
-My research identifies determinants of global and sub-national variation in governance, with the goal of explaining the wide variation that exists in economic and political development around the world, and particularly among developing countries.
+I am an assistant professor of political science at NYU Abu Dhabi.
+My research seeks to identify some of the determinants of global and sub-national variation in economic and political development, particularly among developing countries.
+I also employ field experiments to assess the impact of programs intended to improve service delivery and political accountability.
 The regional focus of my research is sub-Saharan Africa, where I have spent more than four years working and conducting fieldwork in eight countries since 2005.

 I blog occasionally at the Washington Post’s Monkey Cage, write for the Independent magazine, and am a panelist on KfM‘s The Hot Seat and NTV Uganda’s Fourth Estate in Uganda.
 I am a California native and have lived in Uganda, my second home, on and off since 2005.
 In Uganda I previously worked as a reporter at the Daily Monitor and The Independent magazine.

 I received a PhD in political science from Stanford University in 2016, and a BA in Human Biology from Stanford University in 2007 (go Card!).